codeface-io/SwiftObserver/README.md

 }
 ```

 Typically, promises are shortlived observables that you don't store anywhere.
-That works fine since an asynchronous function returning a promise (like `getID()`) keeps that promise alive in order to fulfill it.
+That works fine since an asynchronous function like `getID()` that returns a promise keeps that promise alive in order to fulfill it.
 So you can (globally) observe such a promise without even storing it, and the promise as well as its observations get cleaned up automatically when the promise is fulfilled and dies.

 ## Receive a Promised Value Again